-On Sunday 12 October 2008, the St Kilda Historical Society hosted a public event at St Kilda Library presented by their president Meyer Eidelson which celebrated the fortieth anniversary of ‘Students in Dissent’ whose members distributed underground newspapers in secondary schools in 1968.
-People who participated in the movement were invited to attend and tell their stories of their involvement.
-This booklet includes many of the images presented on at that occasion.
+On Sunday 12 October 2008, the St Kilda Historical Society hosted a public event at St Kilda Library chaired by their president Meyer Eidelson which celebrated the fortieth anniversary of ‘Students in Dissent’ whose members distributed underground newspapers in secondary schools in 1968.
+People who participated in the movement attended to tell their stories of their involvement.
+This article includes many of the images presented at that occasion.

-1968 was an incredible year!
-Surely one of the most volatile of the twentieth century?
+1968 was a truly extraordinary year, surely one of the most volatile of the twentieth century.
 Martin Luther King and Bobby Kennedy were assassinated.
-Russia invaded Czechoslovakia crushing the Prague spring.
+Russia invaded Czechoslovakia crushing the Prague Spring.
 There was a student and worker uprising in Paris and race riots in America.
 Black athletes raised the power salute at the Mexico City Olympic Games.
 The Tet offensive turned the tide of war against America and their allies in Vietnam.
 The Mai Lai massacre destroyed Allied credibility.

-Affluence, education, new media and easier travel invigorated social movements in the 1960s and 1970s including disarmament, alternative medicine, alternative religion, gay pride, de-institutionalisation, black power, radical feminism, communal living, and sustainable technologies.
-There was a ‘youth revolution’ fed by a growing counterculture in the western world.
+Affluence, education, new media, access to travel and the Vietnam War invigorated social movements in the 1960s and 1970s including disarmament, alternative medicine, alternative religion, gay pride, de-institutionalisation, black power, radical feminism, communal living, and sustainable technologies.
+A ‘youth revolution’ was fed by a growing counterculture in the western world.
 There was widespread belief that democracy and peace had to be actively defended against powerful vested interests.
-In an era of social experimentation with strong intergenerational differences, young people threw off a half-century of world war and depression.
-Perhaps an old-world order was collapsing and being replaced by a new one symbolized by the music of a protesting generation, marijuana and LSD.
-The United Nations was promoting a world order of human rights conventions including marginalised groups such as the disabled.
+In an era of social experimentation and strong intergenerational differences, young people threw off a half-century of world war and depression.
+An old-world order seemed to be collapsing and replaced by a new one whose symbols included protest music, marijuana and LSD.
+The United Nations was promoting a new world order of human rights conventions engaging marginalised groups such as the disabled.

-In Australia universities students-initiated sit-ins, strikes and demonstrations.
-The local anti-war movement was fed by protest movement overseas and by opposition to conscription.
-At an all-boys school like Melbourne High School, some students (and their families), were aware that they faced a conscription ballot a year or so after they finished school, potentially sending them to fight in the jungles of South East Asia.
-Today this would be comparable to eighteen-year-olds choosing to fight in Iraq and Afghanistan or go to goal.
+In Australia universities, students initiated sit-ins, strikes and demonstrations.
+The local anti-war movement was enlivened by protest movements overseas and by opposition to conscription.
+At an all-boys school like Melbourne High School, students and their families, were aware that they faced a conscription ballot a year or so after they finished school, potentially sending them to fight in the jungles of South East Asia.
+Today this would be comparable to forcing eighteen-year-olds to either fight in Iraq/Afghanistan or be gaoled.

 Cartoonists such as Jeff Hook, Tanner and Weg drew razor sketches.
 Journalists such as Charmian Clift, Keith Dunstan and others weighed in sympathetically, perhaps recognizing a fellow scribe.

-Today Meyer Eidelson is an historian, writer and the former president of the St Kilda Historical Society.
+Today Meyer Eidelson is an author and the former president of the St Kilda Historical Society.

-1968 was the year I was kicked out of Melbourne High School for subversion.
+‘1968 was the year I was kicked out of Melbourne High School for subversion.
 I was sitting in my history class waiting for the day to end when the public address system announced ‘Michael Eidelson – go to the principal’s office!’
 The other boys in the class regarded me silently as I left.
 They were relatively happy.
-Happy that it was me, not them.
+Very happy that it was not them.

 My heart was beating wildly as I walked down the corridor.
 It was a public dead man’s walk because hundreds of people heard the announcement.
 Many already knew that a student was being investigated for distributing an underground newspaper.

-The principal sat at his desk as part of a tableau that reminded me of pictures of the American president in the Oval office.
-At his right side the vice-principal – known universally as ‘Skull’ – stood at attention.
+The principal sat at his desk as part of a tableau that reminded me of pictures of the American president in the Oval Office.
+At his right side at attention stood the vice-principal – known universally as ‘Skull’.
 I stood in front facing the court-martial.
-For the third time I refused to name the other students who had been editing and distributing the underground newspaper.
+For the third time in a row I refused to name the other students who had been editing and distributing the underground newspaper.
 I had been threatened with suspension but perhaps they were bluffing.

 ‘Get your books and leave the school immediately.’